bojanserafimov/dry-run/README.md

 ```

 ## Limitations
-- Not thread safe yet
+- Not thread safe
+- Circumvented by calling a bash script that calls back to python

+Will fix these things if this repo gets some stars.

 ## Local development